Updated 2026-04-25

 ChatGPT still defines what most users mean when they say "AI".
 DeepSeek V4 is the first open-weights model that makes a credible business case for replacing it — not because the quality is higher, but because the economics are an order of magnitude better.
 Here is a side-by-side comparison on the axes that actually affect engineering teams.

-On OpenClaw PinchBench and SWE-Bench Verified, V4 sits within a few percentage points of GPT-4o on day-to-day coding.
-On refactoring-heavy tasks in large monorepos, GPT-5 still leads — that advantage, however, rarely shows up in typical business code.
+On OpenClaw PinchBench and SWE-Bench Verified, V4 is already credible for day-to-day coding, review, and agent loops.
+On refactoring-heavy tasks in large monorepos, GPT 5.4 still leads — that advantage, however, rarely shows up in typical business code.

 2. Reasoning and complex tasks

-GPT-5 is still the ceiling for extreme reasoning: olympiad math, complex legal analysis, long multi-step planning.
-V4's deepseek-reasoner variant reaches ~95% of GPT-5 on general reasoning and overtakes GPT-4o on many public benchmarks.
+GPT 5.4 is still the ceiling for extreme reasoning: olympiad math, complex legal analysis, long multi-step planning.
+DeepSeek V4 Pro reaches much closer to GPT 5.4 on general reasoning than earlier DeepSeek generations did.

-The more interesting story is cost-normalised quality: given the same dollars, V4 can run many more passes and self-consistency loops than GPT-5, which in practice closes the gap further.
+The more interesting story is cost-normalised quality: given the same dollars, V4 can run many more passes and self-consistency loops than GPT 5.4, which in practice closes the gap further.

 3. Context window and long documents

-GPT-5 has a larger context window and better recall quality at the far end.
-V4 offers a generous context that covers most real codebases and documents.
+GPT 5.4 has the better reputation at the far end of long-context recall.
+V4 offers an official 1M-token route that already covers most real codebases and documents.

-In production, better engineering (chunking, ranking, trimming) beats dumping everything into a 1M-token window.
-Most teams should design for smart retrieval against V4 rather than pay for GPT-5's raw context budget.
+In production, better engineering (chunking, ranking, trimming) beats dumping everything into a giant context window.
+Most teams should design for smart retrieval against V4 rather than pay for GPT 5.4 everywhere.

 4. Price: an order of magnitude difference

-GPT-4o costs roughly 5–10× per token versus DeepSeek V4.
-GPT-5 widens that gap further.
-For any workload beyond hobby use, the cost delta compounds into a serious competitive advantage.
+GPT 5.4 costs meaningfully more than DeepSeek V4 on real workloads.
+For any workload beyond hobby use, the cost delta compounds into a serious competitive advantage for DeepSeek.

-/pricing lists discounted official DeepSeek keys that extend the gap by another 20–40% without touching your code.
+/pricing lists discounted official DeepSeek keys that extend the gap without touching your code.

 5. Ecosystem and product features